jancarloviray/blog/_posts/2016-12-19-postgres-quick-start-and-best-practices.md

 ### Connection Types:

-**local** record matches connection attemps using unix-domain sockets; without a record of this type, unix-domain socket connections are disallowed.
-Unix domain socket is inter-process communication on the same host operating system.
+`local` record matches connection attemps using unix-domain sockets, which are inter-process communication on the same host operating system.
+Without a record of this type, unix-domain socket connections are disallowed.

-**host** record matches connection attempts made using TCP/IP; this matches either SSL or non-SSL attempts.
+`host` record matches connection attempts made using TCP/IP.
 Note that this will also not work if it's not given an appropriate **listen_addressess** configuration parameter since the default for this is only on the local loopback address **localhost**.

 Check out documentation for more types.

 ### Database:

-Specifies which db names this record matches; value of **all** specifies that it matches all. **sameuser** specifies if database name is the same as the user.
+Specifies which db names this record matches; value of `all` specifies that it matches all. `sameuser` specifies if database name is the same as the user.

 ### User:

 Specifies which database user name(s) this record matches.
-The value **all** specifies that it matches all users.
+The value `all` specifies that it matches all users.

 ### Address: